 Description

 Woburn Bike Park is located in Aspley Woods near Woburn Sands in Bedfordshire.
-A full rebuild of the bike park is currently underway, led by Matt Jones with the support of the Woburn Estate, creating a new official bike park with purpose-built jump lines, flow trails, and progression-focused features.
-The bike park is currently closed during forestry work and construction, with reopening planned for 2026.
-We will update this listing as the bike park build progresses.
+A full rebuild of the bike park is currently underway, led by Matt Jones with the support of the Woburn Estate, following large-scale forestry clearance that has created a clean slate for new trails and jump lines.
+The project is delivering a formal public bike park with purpose-built flow trails, dirt jumps, and progression-focused riding zones.
+The bike park is currently closed during construction, with reopening planned for 2026.
+This listing will be updated as the rebuild progresses.

 Like this?